3geek14/Realms/Omnibus.md

 remember anything about how they died should they manage to be raised.

-Should your PC be dead at the end of an event without being raised, even if the character's body was not actively destroyed, the PC will be considered [soulless]{.new}.
+Should your PC be dead at the end of an event without being raised, even if the character['s body was not actively destroyed]{.new}, the PC will be considered [soulless]{.new}.

 ### Fixing a [Soulless]{.new} Character ### {#fixing-a-soulless-character}